EconomiCurtis/Project-001/README.md

 Great,
-now that we've cloned our repo, let's make a few changes
+now that we've cloned our repo, let's make a few changes:...

-LIKE THIS CHANGE.

 and then push and commit them back to our github repo.